 I’m six weeks into the One Room Challenge, doing up the living room in our rented house in London.
 This week I’m talking about the shelfie situation, and hanging the monster TV over the fireplace.

-The goal for this room was to make it lighter, brighter, happier and more livable, and it’s getting there.
-I don’t have a big budget, and obviously can’t do anything major coz it’s not really my house, so it’s not the most dramatic design plan.
-But sometimes a little cosmetic makeover can make a big difference.
-And it is!
+The goal for this room was to make it lighter, brighter, happier and more livable, and it’s on the way.
+I have a tight budget, and am limited in design choices because it’s a rental property.
+As a result, it’s not the most dramatic design plan, but sometimes a little cosmetic makeover can make a big difference.

 (You can catch up on previous weeks progress through the links at the end of this post.)

-I pulled the trigger on almost everything I still needed to get for the room after I tweaked the design in week four.
-My new blush pink bean bag just arrived, and it’s gooood.
-I’m just waiting for the rattan chair, a hmong pouf, and custom made curtains to arrive.
+I pulled the trigger on almost everything I still needed to source for the room after I tweaked the design in week four.
+A new blush pink bean bag just arrived, although I’m waiting for a rattan chair, a hmong pouf, and custom made curtains.

-I also picked up just a few little accessories to style the shelves, including a little buddha head plant pot, a string of pearls and a couple of other lovely bits from my local florist Create & Wild (who has a new Etsy shop).
+I picked up some accessories to style the shelves, including a little buddha head plant pot, a string of pearls and a couple of other lovely bits from my local florist Create & Wild (who has a new Etsy shop).

 Hanging the TV Above the Fireplace

 I hung the TV above the fireplace.
-Well, I say I hung it.
-I paid a pro to hang it, because I do not trust my DIY skills enough when something this heavy (and expensive) is involved.
+Well, I paid a pro to hang it, because I do not trust my DIY skills enough when something this heavy (and expensive) is involved.

-Obvs, I would rather not hang a TV above a fireplace from an aesthetic standpoint, but functionally it’s the only place it can go.
+Aesthetically, I would rather not hang a TV above a fireplace, but functionally it’s the only place it can go.
 My aim is to style the built ins and add art and furnishings through the rest of the room, in a way that will balance out the big black rectangle.
-And the smaller ones that go with it (the speakers, game console and audio receiver).
+And the other tech that go with it (speakers, game console and audio receiver).

-Confession – I ‘shopped the cables out of the photo at the top of the post.
+I confess I photoshopped the cables out of the photo at the top of the post.
 In real life, it’s not so neat.

-I’ll go through the ins and outs of the shelf styling process next week when I’ve tidied it all up.
-I had to order longer TV cables so that they’ll run through trunking, and I also need to take the plugs off the lamps, thread them through the little holes in the back of the built-ins, and plug them into the sockets inside the cupboards.
+To tidy all the tech, I’ve ordered longer TV cables that will run through trunking.
+I also need to take the plugs off the lamps, thread them through the little holes in the back of the built-ins, and plug them into the sockets inside the cupboards.

 The Living Room To Do List

-There’s not much left to do in the room, just a lot of little jobs and a few finishing touches.
+There’s not much left to finish this room, just little jobs and finishing touches.

 1. Make it Lighter & Brighter